Income Protection is Essential – But How Much Insurance Do You Actually Need?

 Many employed physicians assume their income is fully protected with their workplace benefits.
 This may not be the case.
 Employer-provided plans typically cover only 60% of your base salary.
 Your benefits may also have limits on the amount you can receive and for how long you can receive them.

 Another important consideration is that most employer-paid disability plans are not portable.
 If you change jobs you may find your new employer's plan offers less coverage, or none at all.

 Securing your own personal disability insurance has many advantages.
 When you pay the premiums yourself with after tax dollars, your benefits are not taxed, so the full amount goes directly into your pocket.
 Plus, a personal policy is portable.
-If you move to another hospital or go into private practice your disability protection will go with you.
+If you move to another hospital or go into private practice your disability insurance protection will go with you.